High-dimensional estimation with geometric constraints: Observations : consequences and examples

 \begin{corollary}[Estimation from noisy linear observations] Assume that $x \in K$ where $K$ is a star-shaped subset of $\R^n$.
 Assume that the observations $y_i$ are given by \eqref{eq: noisy linear observations}.
 Then

 where $C = 2 \sqrt{2} \approx 2.83.$ If $K$ is a cone then

 where $C' = 2(\sqrt{\pi} + 1) \approx 5.54$. \end{corollary}

 \begin{remark}[Signal buried in noise] One observes that both the size of the signal, $\twonorm{x}$, and the size of the noise, $\nu$, contribute to the error bound.
 When the noise is larger than the signal, the estimate may still be quite accurate because of the dimension reduction gained by projecting onto $K$.
 In fact, we will show that the error is minimax optimal up to a multiplicative constant under general conditions on $K$ in Section~\ref{sec: optimality}.
 When the signal is larger than the noise, the proposed estimator may not be optimal, depending on $K$.
 Indeed, if $K = \R^n$, $m \geq n$, and $\nu = 0$, the minimax error is 0.
-However, as a general theme in this paper we concentrate on rough observations for which 0 error is impossible---noiseless linear observations being the exception to this rule. \end{remark}
+However, as a general theme in this paper we concentrate on rough observations for which 0 error is impossible---noiseless linear observations being the exception to this rule.
+The case of noiseless linear observations are handled well by the generalized Lasso estimator, as analyzed in the follow-up paper \cite{plan2015generalized}.
+In that case, the size of the signal does not appear in the error bound. \end{remark}

 \begin{remark}[Generalizing assumptions] We also note that the corollary could be adapted to the case when the random variables $\e_i$ expressing the noise are not mean zero, and do depend on $x$ (but only through $\ip{a_i}{x}$). \end{remark}